This post contains affiliate links. Please see our disclosure policy.

 Two images - one of chex and pretzels in the white chocolate, and one of the nuts and candy canes being stirred in.

 Step 3: Add Powdered Sugar.
-Add this puppy chow mixture to a large plastic bag or a large container with a lid.
-Add the powdered sugar, secure the bag or the lid, and shake to coat everything.
-Sprinkle extra crushed candy canes and macadamia nuts over the coated cereal, and enjoy!
+Add the puppy chow mixture to a large plastic bag or a large container with a lid.
+Add the powdered sugar, secure the bag or the lid, and shake to coat well.

 Two images: one of a bowl of the mixture before powdered sugar, and one after.

 Enjoy immediately!
 No need to lay it out on parchment paper or a cookie sheet – it sets up pretty quickly!
 This Christmas Puppy Chow recipe is incredibly delicious, and is always a hit at christmas parties.
 It also makes a wonderful homemade gift.
-Simply box or bag it up in a festive bag, add a label, and gift it!
-This is also a great treat to bring to holiday cookie exchanges at this time of year.

 A close-up on a serving spoon in the tray of puppy chow.